 While you are an apprentice you will work alongside experienced staff, gain job-specific skills, earn a wage and get time to study, usually about one day a week.

-How to find a company to take you on?
+How to find a company to take you on as a Locksmith?

 Locksmith apprenticeships are available, though not through Keytek®.
-However other organisations offer apprenticeships to gain a level two in locksmithing.
+Some other organisations offer apprenticeships to gain a level two in Locksmithing.